mcarifio/blog/src/git-server-over-ssh.md

 identityfile ~/.ssh/id_xmss
 ```

 You have to understand what the configuration directives and values mean, which isn't always obvious.
-Experimenting can augment reading.
+Experimentation can augment reading.

 You can ask `ssh` to trace what it's trying to do during a connection with `-v`.
 The more `v`'s you add the more verbose the output: